NoOrientationProgramming/code-orb/README.md

   </kbd>
 </p>

+## The Microcontroller Debugger

-In microcontroller programming, simple log outputs are usually the only feedback available.
+When working with small targets, simple log outputs are often the only feedback available.
-With [Processing()](https://github.com/NoOrientationProgramming/ProcessingCore), you get two additional features: a task viewer and a command interface.
+With CodeOrb and [Processing()](https://github.com/NoOrientationProgramming/ProcessingCore) on the target, you get two additional features: a task viewer and a command interface.
 The task viewer provides a detailed insight into the entire system, whereas the command interface gives full control over the microcontroller.

 ## What You Get